ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 This method should be used any time policies are being compared so that a change in order doesn't result in unnecessary changes.

-#### sort_json_policy_dict

-Pass any JSON policy dict to this function in order to sort any list contained therein.
-This is useful because AWS rarely return lists in the same order that they were submitted so without this function, comparison of identical policies returns false.

-Note if your goal is to check if two policies are the same you're better to use the `compare_policies` helper which sorts recursively.

 #### compare_aws_tags

 Pass two dicts of tags and an optional purge parameter and this function will return a dict